 Yes, you can still get whiplash if you were wearing a seatbelt.

 While seatbelts are obviously essential for saving lives in car accidents, they do not generally prevent you from getting whiplash.

 This is because seatbelts generally hold the body in place but not the head and neck.
 So, even if you are held in-place by your seatbelt, your head may still jerk violently back and forth.

-Can Gouldson help me prove I have whiplash?
+Can Gouldson help me claim for whiplash?

 While we are not medical professionals and therefore cannot provide a medical diagnosis, we can help prove that your whiplash injuries have impacted your life.
 From there, we can help ensure you get the best possible outcome for your situation.

 Considering making a claim for whiplash?
 Get started with a free case review today.